MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailPublicFolder.md

 ```

 ### -SortBy
-!!!
-Exchange Server 2010, Exchange Server 2013

-The SortBy parameter specifies the attribute by which to sort the results.
-Sorting is done one attribute at a time.
-The results are sorted in ascending order.

-!!!
-Exchange Server 2016, Exchange Online

 The SortBy parameter specifies the property to sort the results by.
 You can sort by only one property at a time.
 The results are sorted in ascending order.

 If the default view doesn't include the property you're sorting by, you can append the command with | Format-Table -Auto \<Property1\>,\<Property2\>... to create a new view that contains all of the properties that you want to see.
 Wildcards (\*) in the property names are supported.